bwohlberg/sporco/docs/source/notes.rst

   <https://bwohlberg.github.io/jonga/>`_, for the ``__init__`` and
   ``solve`` methods.
 * Given the number of usage examples for the :doc:`inverse problems
-  <invprob>`, it has not been feasible to optimise the algorithm
+  <../invprob/index>`, it has not been feasible to optimise the algorithm
   options in all cases.
 While these examples should contain reasonable choices, they should not be assumed to be optimal.
 * The calculation of functional values and ADMM residuals can represent